Yandex Cloud

 2. Get the user ID.

-3. Assign the role using the command:
+3. To assign the role, run the following command:

 yc <service_name> <resource> add-access-binding <resource_name_or_ID> \